Description

 • extension - If the Receiver parameter 'jsonFileName' is not given a value, then MongoDBInsertReceiver looks for all the files having given extension within the JSON file path for inserting data into Mongo DB collection.

-A config.properties file is required to connect to a MongoDB database.
-An example file is shown below:
+A JDBC Config file (config.properties) is required to connect to a MongoDB database and contains the connection details.
+The format is shown below:

 host=localhost